MechanicalRock/mechanicalrock.github.io/_posts/2022-05-30-fine-grained-access-control-for-multitenancy.markdown

 ### Multi-Tenancy Example

-Consider a scenario where we'd like to build an e-commerce web application.
-To keep things simple let's contextualize the scenario so that we only have one micro service that uses a multi tenant dynamoDb table to store/retrieve customer shopping carts.
-The persistence layer will consist of 4 lambdas that perform `DELETE`, `PUT`, `QUERY` and `UPDATE` actions.
+Consider a scenario where we'd like to build an e-commerce microservice that persists and retrieves abandoned shopping carts for all authenticated users.
+To reduce operational costs, we've been instructed to make use of a multi-tenant architecture with DynamoDb as the database.
+In addition, the persistence layer should consist of 4 lambdas that perform `DELETE`, `PUT`, `QUERY` and `UPDATE` actions.
 An architectural diagram for this scenario has been provided below.

 ![Multi-tenancy Architecture ](/img/blog/multitenancy/architecture.png)